-- Half fill one clear glass with water.
-Half fill an identical clear glass with white vinegar.
+- Half-fill one clear glass with water.
+Half-fill an identical clear glass with white vinegar.
 Tell the children that these glasses represent Cain and Abel’s hearts.
-(Point to the glass of water) Abel’s heart was good and he wanted to give his best to God.
+(Point to the glass of water) Abel’s heart was good, and he wanted to give his best to God.
 (Put a drop or two of green food colouring in the vinegar glass and give it a stir.)
 The green glass represents Cain’s heart.
-He was jealous of his brother and he didn’t give his best to God.
+He was jealous of his brother and didn’t give his best to God.
 Let’s see what happens to their hearts when they gave gifts to God.
 Ask one child to put a teaspoon of baking soda in the glass of water (nothing will happen to the water).
-Abel gave his gift and God was pleased.
+Abel gave his gift, and God was pleased.
 Abel felt good in his heart because he knew he had given his best.
 Now let’s see what happened to Cain’s heart.
 (Have another child put a teaspoon of baking soda in the green vinegar glass).
-As the water bubbles and boils talk about how jealousy made Cain’s heart upset and angry.
+As the water bubbles and boils, talk about how jealousy made Cain’s heart upset and angry.

 - Bring cleaning supplies and let the children clean the classroom.
 God gave us a wonderful place to study His word.
 Let’s do our best to keep it clean to show God that we want to give our best.

 - Decide on an item to bring next week to help in God’s work (a tin of food for the benevolence pantry, clothing for the needy, money for a benevolence project, stamps to help send correspondence courses, etc.)

 - As a class, make a list of things you can do to be helpful to friends, parents, teachers, etc. Have each child choose a task and give them the challenge to complete it by the next class period.

 - Print bookmarks, trading cards or timelines (printable pages).